When is Worzel Gummidge on TV? What’s it about? Who’s in it?

 Mackenzie Criminal, of The Detectorists, The Workplace and Pirates of the Caribbean fame, is starring in addition to writing and directing.

-The supporting solid is stuffed filled with comedy legends, together with Michael Palin, Zoë Wanamaker, Steve Pemberton and Vicki Pepperdine.
+The supporting solid is stuffed stuffed with comedy legends, together with Michael Palin, Zoë Wanamaker, Steve Pemberton and Vicki Pepperdine.

-The Windsors star Pepperdine shall be taking part in Aunt Sally, a job made well-known by Sherlock’s Una Stubbs within the 1979 sequence.
+The Windsors star Pepperdine can be enjoying Aunt Sally, a job made well-known by Sherlock’s Una Stubbs within the 1979 sequence.

-Palin shall be taking part in the titular Inexperienced Man in episode two, the identical episode that can see Wanamaker play eccentric aristocrat Woman Bloomsbury Barton.
+Palin can be enjoying the titular Inexperienced Man in episode two, the identical episode that may see Wanamaker play eccentric aristocrat Woman Bloomsbury Barton.

-Palin stated: “It’s a lovely part for me, but the whole script is very memorable and touching, and very funny too.
+Palin mentioned: “It’s a lovely part for me, but the whole script is very memorable and touching, and very funny too.
 It quite skilfully weaves in something for everybody all the time.”

 Wanamaker added: “The whole thing is so charming and inventive.
 It’s the sort of thing I’d watch.
 I’m sure it will be a huge success.”

-Benidorm actor Steve Pemberton shall be taking part in native farmer Mr Braithwaite, with India Brown (Hetty Feather) and Thierry Wickens (making his TV debut) are taking part in kids Susan and John.
+Benidorm actor Steve Pemberton can be enjoying native farmer Mr Braithwaite, with India Brown (Hetty Feather) and Thierry Wickens (making his TV debut) are enjoying youngsters Susan and John.

 Is there a trailer?

 Sure!
-You’ll be able to check out the primary trailer for the reboot beneath…
+You may check out the primary trailer for the reboot beneath…

 Worzel Gummidge will air on BBC1 this Christmas